 We need to orient around new experiences and frameworks to actualize an empowering, meaningful education experience for young people.

-RESCHOOL has co-created immersive experiences like REVOLVE and visualization exercises like School’s Out to center learner’s experiences and give people the space to better design our systems of learning in new and creative ways.
-These experiences highlight experiences young people are having which have important skills at their center and asks people to consider a broader definition of learning.
+RESCHOOL has co-created immersive experiences like REVOLVE and visualization exercises like School’s Out to center learner’s experiences and give people the space to better design our systems of learning in new and creative ways, and consider a broader definition of learning.
+RESCHOOL also created Design Lab, a set of tools and practices for co-creating new ideas with community and then trying those ideas.

 It is hard to step outside of ourselves and the current state of education to create a relevant, learner-centered system.
 Harder still to find the time to think, innovate, create and dream.
 To ensure we’re centering learners and how they experience learning in our work.